Physical and Life Sciences

 Prerequisites: Algebra II and at least a year of physical sciences (physics preferred)

 The purpose of this course is to explore and investigate the classical laws governing the physical universe.
 Students examine and seek to explain various physical phenomena based on these fundamental laws.
-The course exposes students to the following topics: classical mechanics, thermodynamics, waves and optics, electricity and magnetism, Students enrolled in this course should be prepared to take the SAT Physics test upon completion of the course if they so choose.
+The course exposes students to the following topics: classical mechanics, thermodynamics, waves, electricity and magnetism, Students enrolled in this course should be prepared to take the SAT Physics test upon completion of the course if they so choose.

 Prerequisites: Algebra II

 Prerequisites: A minimum average of A- in an introductory science course (PHY 301 or BIO 301) and completion of or parallel enrollment in Algebra II.
-This course is a prerequisite course for CHM 701
+This course is a prerequisite for CHM 701

 Prerequisites: Students are eligible for Accelerated Physics only if they have earned an average of A- or higher in CHM 401 or BIO 301.
 They must also have earned an average of a B+ or higher in Algebra II.
-This course is a Prerequisite course for PHY 701 and PHY 704.
+This course is a prerequisite for PHY 701 and PHY 704.

 This course focuses on enduring, conceptual understandings and the content that supports it.
 This approach enables students to spend less time on factual recall and more time on inquiry-based learning of essential concepts.
 It enables them to develop the reasoning skills necessary to engage in the science practices used throughout their study of this course.
 Students also develop advanced inquiry and reasoning skills, such as designing a plan for collecting data, analyzing data, applying mathematical routines, and connecting concepts in and across domains.
-The material covers diverse topics, from the inner workings of a cell in biochemistry and heredity to how organisms have evolved and learned to interact with one another.
-Lab work is an integral component and students are exposed to simple experiments such as diffusion and osmosis to more complex experiments that deal with molecular biology.
+The course covers diverse topics, from the inner workings of a cell in biochemistry and heredity to how organisms have evolved and learned to interact with one another.
+Laboratory work is an integral component and students are exposed to simple experiments such as diffusion and osmosis to more complex experiments that deal with molecular biology.
 Enrolled students are expected to take the AP Biology Exam in May.

 Prerequisites: BIO 601 and department consent

 This course is modeled around a comparable college course that aligns with college level standards.
 The course curriculum has been developed to promote enduring, conceptual understanding by implementing inquiry-based learning.
 This approach helps students to develop advanced inquiry and reasoning skills necessary to engage in the science practices used throughout the course and in real life.
 The course explores major topics in modern inorganic chemistry at the first-year college level.
-Through extensive lab work, independent reading and class discussion, students investigate topics such as atomic structure, nuclear chemistry, bonding, equilibrium, kinetics, thermodynamics and electrochemistry.
+Through extensive laboratory work, independent reading and class discussion, students investigate topics such as atomic structure, nuclear chemistry, bonding, equilibrium, kinetics, thermodynamics and electrochemistry.
 Enrolled students are expected to take the AP Chemistry exam in May.

 Prerequisites: CHM 601, Algebra II and department consent